 What is preferential origin and how do you use it for export?

-Preferential origin starts with a trade agreement regarding certain goods.
-These goods must either be manufactured from raw materials or components which have been grown or produced in the beneficiary country.
-Or, if that is not the case, they must at least undergo a certain amount of work or processing in the beneficiary country.
+It starts with a trade agreement between 2 countries regarding certain goods.
+These goods must either be manufactured from raw materials or components which have been grown or produced in the exporting country.
+Or, if that is not the case, they must at least undergo a certain amount of work or processing in the exporting country.
 Such goods are considered to be ‘originating’.

 In a trade agreement, countries give each other a discount (or even exemption) on import duties with mutual import of goods.
-This makes for a lower import tax, and allows you to sell your product at a lower price.
-And you can sell more in that country.
-Or buy at a lower price.
-A trade agreement specifies exactly which requirements must be met when manufacturing a product in the EU, to make use of the lower import tax.
-In short, these are agreements about preferential origin.
+This lets the importing party pay a lower import tax, allowing them to sell a product at a lower price.
+A trade agreement specifies exactly which requirements must be met when manufacturing a product in the EU, so that the lower import tax applies.
+These are agreements about preferential origin.
 The EU already has agreements on preferential origin with many countries, such as Switzerland, South Korea, Norway, Japan and the UK.

 A practical example of preferential origin for export

 Your company in the Netherlands exports bicycles.
-Within the EU this is not too complicated, because here the free movement of goods applies.
-But when you export to countries outside the EU, such as the UK, your importer (and therefore you) will have to deal with the normal import tariffs.
-As of 1 January 2021, the import duty on bicycles (with HS code 8712) in the UK is 14%.
-If you do not make use of the tariff exemption, you must pay that percentage.
+When you export to countries outside the EU, such as the UK, your importer will have to deal with the normal import tariffs.
+The import duty on bicycles (with HS code 8712) in the UK is 14%.
+If you do not apply the tariff exemption, your client in the UK must pay that percentage.

-Do you want your importer to be exempt from import duties?
-Your importer can arrange this using a certificate of origin drawn up by you.
-You must prove that you meet the origin requirements of your product.
-The trade agreement lists the requirements to be given preferential EU origin status for each product.
-These factors include:
+Do you want the importer to be exempt from import duties?
+They can arrange this using a certificate of origin drawn up by you.
+This means that first, you must prove that you meet the origin requirements of your product.
+The trade agreement lists the requirements.
+These include:

 How do you prove EU origin?